raymondxu/java-workshop/README.md

 `static` is used to describe fields and methods that are associated with a class, not instances of a class.

-For example, in our Car example above, each Car instance has it's own instance variables that describe its color or year.
+For example, in our Car example above, each Car instance has its own instance variables that describe its color or year.
 These fields are not `static`.

 An example of a static method is `Math.max()` or `Math.abs()` and an example of a static variable is `Math.PI`.
 Notice how we never create an instance of the `Math` class?